 More importantly, Open Banking revolutionises the way data is being used in the financial sector.
 It allows for other entities or third party developers to access customers’ data at other financial institutions with their consent, thus levelling the playing field for delivering innovative services which used to be constrained by inaccessible data sources.

-Data has always been a core requirement of loyalty programs to promote specific customer behaviours and to deliver superior value by the way of customer benefits.
+Data has always been a core requirement in building customer loyalty in digital banking.
+It helps organisations understand consumer behaviour better, promote content specific to their needs and deliver superior value by the way of customer benefits.
 Whether they grant offers, points, vouchers, better interest rates on deposits or cheaper access to credit, to name a few of the emerging techniques used by financial institutions to reward their digitally engaged customers, loyalty programs can be made much more personalised when leveraging Open Banking data.

 More than a customer retention strategy

-A loyalty program is not just a customer retention strategy today.
-It also presents financial institutions with an opportunity to strengthen the relationship with their customers.
+Building customer loyalty in digital banking is not just a retention strategy for financial institutions.
+It also presents them with an opportunity to strengthen the relationship with their customers.
 The arrival of new digital banks, virtual banks and neobanks introduces stiffer competition, but it doesn’t mean that consumers will dramatically reduce the number of institutions they bank with.